 - Smartphone with a good camera for photos if you are not bringing an actual camera

 - Portable power bank for charging your phone on the go

 - Amazon Kindle for reading by the pool

 - Aeropress if your Vegas AIRBNB or Hotel has hot water making capabilities

 - Basic first-aid kit

 - Copy of your passport just in case

 - Cash (not too much, there are ATM machines everywhere

 Final Thoughts on What to Pack for Vegas

-Also – don’t forget to sort your travel insurance!
-We’ve put together a roundup of the best travel insurance for backpackers, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.
+Also – don’t forget to sort your travel insurance – seriously!
+We’ve put together a roundup of the best travel insurance for backpackers, or if you’re low on time, get a quote from World Nomads now, our favorite travel insurance provider.